vdhamer/Photo-Club-Hub/.github/README.md

 > The app showcases curated images made by members of photo clubs.

-The images within the app are divided into so-called `portfolios`.
+Since release 2.3.0 images are shown in a 3-level hierarchy:
+	* photo club
+		* photographer
+			* individual image
-Each portfolio covers that part of a photographer's work that is associated with one single photo club.
+The middle level is known as a `portfolio.
+Each portfolio thus covers that part of a photographer's work that is associated with one single photo club.

 <ul><details><summary>